Parul01-hash/Dissertation_2024-25/README.md

-# Dissertation
+This repository contains code and minimal data to reproduce figures and tables for my dissertation project comparing DNA methylation (5mC, 6mA) between B. cereus and P. syringae.
-Detection and Comparative Analysis of 5mC and 6mA Modifications in Bacillus cereus and Pseudomonas
+# Detection and Comparative Analysis of 5mC and 6mA Modifications in Bacillus cereus and Pseudomonas

 # REQUIREMENTS
   - Python 3.9+